FY26 Suggestions & Questions (Submissions & Responses)

 5) Submitted by Hubbardton Resident: Value added, the administration costs are TOO HIGH for the lack of academic results.
 Teach math and finance, these are life skills!

-Response: As I look back on my childhood in Castleton and the caring and kind community I was a part of, thirty years later, I can see the changes in education as my children attended school in the same community.
+Response by a SVUUSD Board Member: As I look back on my childhood in Castleton and the caring and kind community I was a part of, thirty years later, I can see the changes in education as my children attended school in the same community.
 It was frustrating to see the changes and not understand why education has changed in some ways and stayed the same in others.
 As our student population has declined, the mandates from the state and federal governments have grown.
 This has put a lot more responsibility on all of our employees.
 This being said, one of the items we look at every year in the finance committee is the distribution of work at the administration level, and we compare ourselves to the surrounding districts.
 This comparison is linked here.
 The result of this comparison is that we are not overstaffed.
 We have the lowest number of central office administrators and the second to lowest support staff.
 Put that all together, and we have one of the highest central office staff-to-student ratios in the region.
 The same is true for salaries.
 All of our central office staff are in the lower half of the surrounding salaries except our Special Services position, which is partially grant-funded and is the most experienced in the state.
 We are also the only district that combines facilities and technology into one position.
 As a whole, we are staffed appropriately for the workload expected and the impact on our budget.

 Here is the hard part.
 How do you retain quality personnel when there is a nationwide shortage of education professionals?
 As school board members, we ask ourselves this important question every budget year as we aim to provide the best education possible at the most efficient cost.
 If we cannot find employees to fill positions at all levels, how can we accomplish this goal?
 How do we attract talented young teaching professionals?
 How do we ensure we are following the law and working appropriately with the union to negotiate fair salaries within the parameters of our budget?
 These are just a few of the many questions that school boards are thinking about when they are working with and hiring employees, as well as developing the annual budget.
 This directly translates into competitive salaries as it is not prudent to have to rehire staff yearly.
 As you can see if you click the link above, our conservative district has worked hard to retain qualified employees at reasonable salaries.
 If you look at the starting salary for our teachers, $48,170.00, you can also see that we are fair yet competitive.
 If you would like to see our pay schedule for either professional or staff salaries, please reach out to the central office.